panglesd/slipshow/docs/record-and-replay.rst

 - Save often, see point above!
 You can either save in a file the presentation does not depend upon, or accept the refresh and reopen the recording you are working on with ``R``.
 - Use the key shortcuts!
 Otherwise, it'll rapidly be very cumbersome.
 - It's easy to edit afterward, so do not hesitate to stop and resume recording.
+- Unfortunately, there is not yet any possible zoom on the timeline.
+It's a planned feature.
+When you recording becomes too long, consider breaking it into several.